MEET THE TEAM

 Manuela was awarded the Budd E. and Ethel K. Smith Award for her contribution through leadership of fellow students at Wingate University.

 Anna Langer is from Rockville, MD.
+She is currently working on her Master of Social Work Degree at UGA.
 She received her B.A. in Psychology with honors and minors in Environmental Humanities and Hebrew from the University of Rochester in Rochester, NY.

 Anna’s previous research experience includes working with Dr. Judith Smetana in the Social Development and Family Processes Lab (University of Rochester), where she completed and defended an honors thesis entitled “‘I felt great sneaking out, but guilty lying about it to my parents’: Expressed emotions in adolescents’ narratives regarding disclosing, concealing and lying to parents”.
 She also worked with Dr. Laura Elenbaas (University of Rochester) in the Social Cognitive Development Lab, where she focused on children’s beliefs surrounding inequalities between racial groups.
 While studying abroad, she worked with Dr. Elyakim Kislev (The Hebrew University of Jerusalem) to research the application of new technologies to better the lives of individuals experiencing loneliness.